 Boulder Rock Climbing

 Home to more than 5,300 climbing routes — arguably one of the highest concentrations of rock climbs in America — Boulder’s variety of terrain, sunny weather and avid climbing community make it a world-class rock climbing town.
-In fact, the first recorded rock climb in Colorado happened in Boulder in 1906 when the now-famous 3rd Flatiron was ascended.
+In fact, the first recorded rock climb in Colorado happened in Boulder in 1906 when the now-famous Third Flatiron was ascended.

 "Many people — not just locals — argue that Boulder, together with nearby Rocky Mountain National Park, is the single most desirable all-around rock climbing destination in the United States, and certainly one that rivals the most sought-after international rock destinations." — Alpine Institute

-Before you go, read up on more details about rock climbing in Boulder, including seasonal wildlife closures in certain areas, on the city’s Open Space and Mountain Parks rock climbing page.
+Before you go, read up on more details about rock climbing in Boulder, including seasonal wildlife closures, on the city’s Open Space and Mountain Parks rock climbing page.

 Help protect Boulder's natural beauty by remembering these Leave No Trace principles when climbing in and around Boulder.

 Preserve the beauty of these areas by using existing trails and roads to access climbing routes and using existing anchors when available.